openintegrationhub/openintegrationhub/services/audit-log/README.md

 - Build (with `docker build . -t [IMAGENAME]`) or download the docker image
 - Run the image with `docker run --network="host" [IMAGENAME]`
 - If using the IAM middleware/features, set the environment variables to match those used by your IAM instance by using the `-e` option for `docker run`.
 For example: `docker run -e "INTROSPECT_ENDPOINT_BASIC=http://localhost:3099/api/v1/tokens/introspect" -t --network="host" [IMAGENAME]`

+The folder `examples` contains an example script that will publish a log event to a local RabbitMQ server, where a local instance of the Audit Log should be able to receive it.

 ## REST-API documentation